Book appointment online or call 07985 918237

 Endometriosis impairs natural fertility for a variety of reasons.

-Western treatment of endometriosis in women who try to become pregnant is limited.
-Surgical removal of the endometrial tissue is used to debulk severe endometriosis.
+Western treatment of Endometriosis in women who try to become pregnant is limited.
+Surgical removal of the endometrial tissue is used to debulk severe Endometriosis.
 The chances of conception after surgical interference are about 50% after 2-3 years.
 It is however difficult to remove all the tissue, and some small unpigmented lesions may be left that still produce secretions that interfere with normal fertility.
 Hormonal medication is often used to suppress the menstrual cycle for 3 to 9 months to ‘starve’ the endometrial tissue into disappearing.
 Artificial fertilisation is often advised to circumnavigate the damaged areas.

-Studies in China confirm that the treatment of endometriosis with Chinese herbal medicine diminishes pain as well as the size of ectopic mass or cysts.
-Research into the mechanism shows that Chinese herbal medicine improves the microcirculation of the lower abdomen as well as modulating the immunologic disturbances associated with endometriosis.
+Studies in China confirm that the treatment of Endometriosis with Chinese herbal medicine diminishes pain as well as the size of ectopic mass or cysts.
+Research into the mechanism shows that Chinese herbal medicine improves the microcirculation of the lower abdomen as well as modulating the immunologic disturbances associated with Endometriosis..